spatie/laravel-missing-page-redirector/README.md

 [![StyleCI](https://styleci.io/repos/70787365/shield?branch=master)](https://styleci.io/repos/70787365)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-missing-page-redirector.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-missing-page-redirector)

 When transitioning from a old site to a new one your URLs may change.
 If your old site was popular you probably want to retain your SEO worth.
 One way of doing is by providing [permanent redirects from your old URLs to your new URLs](https://support.google.com/webmasters/answer/93633?hl=en).
-This package makes it very easy to add such redirect to your Laravel app.
+This package makes that process very easy.

+When installed you only need to [add your redirects to the config file]().
+Want to use the database as your source of redirects?
+[No problem]()!

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).